ProfilePic

 • Savings Accounts

-75% of millennial moms are actively saving for retirement, with 91% saving in some form.
-That’s according to a new survey conducted by audience research company Brainchild Studios.
-Brainchild surveyed over 400 millennial moms in June 2021 to better understand their values, behaviors, and preferences when it comes to financial decision-making, online purchasing, content consumption, and social media.
+75% of millennial moms are actively saving for retirement, with 91% saving in some form, according to a new survey conducted by audience research company Brainchild Studios.
+Brainchild surveyed over 400 millennial moms in June 2021 to better understand their values, behaviors, and preferences regarding financial decision-making, online purchasing, content consumption, and social media.

 Other findings include: